safal207/LRI-Liminal-Resonance-Interface./packages/python-lri/README.md

 ### FastAPI Integration

-#### Dependency Injection with `Depends`
+#### Working with `Depends`

-Use `LRI.dependency()` anywhere you would normally inject request state.
-The helper handles header parsing, validation, and converting the payload into the `LCE` Pydantic model.
+The `LRI.dependency()` helper plugs straight into FastAPI's dependency system so you can access LCE metadata without manually reading headers.
+Decide on a per-route basis whether an LCE is optional or required:

 ```python
 from typing import Optional